oracle/graalpython/README.md

 standard package installers for many packages.
 As a convenience, we provide a simple module to install packages that we know to be working (including potential patches required for those packages).
-Try the following to find out
+Try the following to find out which packages are at least partially supported and tested by us in our CI:
-more:

 ```
-graalpython -m ginstall --help
+graalpython -m ginstall install --help
 ```

-As a slightly more exciting example, try:
+As a slightly exciting example, try:

 ```
-graalpython -m ginstall install numpy
+graalpython -m ginstall install pandas
 ```

-If all goes well (also consider native dependencies of NumPy), you should be able to `import numpy` afterwards.
+If all goes well (also consider native dependencies of NumPy), you should be able to `import numpy` and `import pandas` afterwards.

 Support for more extension modules is high priority for us.
-We are actively building out our support for the Python C API to make extensions such as NumPy, SciPy, Scikit-learn, Pandas, Tensorflow and the like work.
+We are actively building out our support for the Python C API to make extensions such as NumPy, SciPy, Scikit-learn, Pandas, Tensorflow and the like work fully.
 This work means that some other extensions might also already work, but we're not actively testing other extensions right now and cannot promise anything.
-Note that to try extensions on this implementation, you have to download, build, and install them manually for now.
+Note that to try other extensions on this implementation, you have to download, build, and install them manually for now.

 ### Polyglot Usage